kcl-eresearch/High-Performance-Computing-for-Digital-Humanities/docs/parallel_jobs.md

 pip install numba numpy
 ```

-We run the shell script:
+We can then submit the job:

 ```bash
 sbatch submit_squares_numba.sh